 Kirstin Brady

 Kirstin loves music and she focused her undergraduate degree on music therapy which ignited her passion to work with autistic children and their families.
 Kirstin has worked in home-based education programmes as a behaviour therapist and supervisor since 2013 with children and adults.
-Specialising on developing communication and daily living skills.
+She specialises on developing communication and daily living skills.

-Project worker
+Project Worker

 Alina Danilowa